blobotic/notes_public/european_history/2_renaissance.md

 the towns of Italy were the richest of those that arose in Europe in the Middle Ages
 - pursuit of refined trades: goldsmith or stonecarver
 - delight in the beautiful became common in all classes
-- merchants made fortunes in commerce and as bankerse
+- merchants made fortunes in commerce and as bankers
 	- lent money to popes or princes
-	- rejoiced in the beautiful things money could buy\
+	- rejoiced in the beautiful things money could buy
 	- secular: forgot what couldn't be bought

 towns were independent city-states